Joe Martin (orangutan): 1920: Tarzan incident

 Joe Martin may have attacked Al Santell a second time, on the set of A Wild Night (1920).
-Santell recalled in a 1972 interview surfaced by film historian Steve Massa, "When a chimpanzee[sic] bites you, he doesn't just give you one quick bite—he clamps his teeth in, gets set, and then puts on the pressure.
+In a 1972 interview surfaced by film historian Steve Massa, Santell said, "When a chimpanzee[sic] bites you, he doesn't just give you one quick bite—he clamps his teeth in, gets set, and then puts on the pressure.
 And I could feel each tooth mauling into my leg."
-It took the combined strength of Curley and Carl Stecker to detach the growing male orangutan from his director.
+It took the combined strength of Curley and Carl Stecker to detach Joe Martin from his director.

-In March 1920, Popular Science published a photo feature on the animals of the Universal City Zoo, their trainers, and their film performances.
+In March, Popular Science published a photo feature on the animals of the Universal City Zoo, their trainers, and their film performances.
 Joe Martin and Curley Stecker made multiple appearances in the magazine spread; Charlie the Elephant and Ethel the Lioness were also photographed.
-The same month a Connecticut paper reported that Universal was building a "jungle bungalow" for Joe Martin with indoor plumbing and "period furniture."
-This building may have had a secondary purpose as a film set as there are mentions of a jungle bungalow in descriptions of A Monkey Movie Star, which was released the following year and was said to be Joe Martin's "autobiography."
+The same month, a Connecticut paper reported that Universal was building a "jungle bungalow" for Joe Martin with indoor plumbing and "period furniture".
+This building may have been used as a film set for A Monkey Movie Star, which was released the following year and was said to be Joe Martin's "autobiography".
 Another article mentioned that Joe Martin's "jungalow" included a bed, a sunken bathtub, a horizontal bar, and a trapeze.
-In March 1920, Universal Syndicate distributed the first of the racist Joe Martin comic strips, drawn by Forest McGinn, which were intended to establish the star orangutan as a multi-platform brand.

-Joe Martin was lent out by Universal for an opportunity to costar in an adventure film: The Revenge of Tarzan.
-Charlie the Elephant, another Universal City Zoo animal, was also credited as a performer in this movie.
-While doing publicity for the film in August, Gene Pollar, a "fresh face" hired for his New York firefighter's physique, reported that Joe Martin had attacked him on set.
+In March, Universal Syndicate distributed the first of the racist Joe Martin comic strips drawn by Forest McGinn, which were intended to establish Joe Martin as a multi-platform brand.Joe Martin was lent out by Universal to costar in an adventure film, The Revenge of Tarzan.
+Charlie the Elephant, another Universal City Zoo animal, was also credited as a performer in the movie.
+While doing publicity for the film in August, Gene Pollar reported that Joe Martin had attacked him on set.
 According to Pollar, "We were jumping...from bough to bough.
 I made a leap and, as my weight released it, a bough snapped back and hit Joe, standing ready to follow me, in the face.
 He thought I had done it on purpose...and the first thing I knew he was after me and on my back ready for fight.
 It took some effort to pull him off and it took triple the amount of effort and all the pastry in my lunch box to put him in friendly humor with me again."